-- Fire Weather Planning Forecast (FWF) - The FWF will be updated if a Watch or Warning is issued at a non-scheduled forecast issuance time. - NOAA Weather Radio Following local policy. - Hazardous Weather Outlook (HWO) - Graphical Weather Story - Area Forecast Discussion (AFD). - SPOT Forecasts issued for areas in which the Watch/Warning is in effect - Social Media.
-The Fire Danger and issuance of a Watch or Warning may be shared on various social media websites. - Civil Emergency Message: In the event of a large or rapidly growing wildfire that is posing a threat to life or property, a land manger or other official may request the issuance of a Civil Emergency Message to communicate threat of the wildfire and any evacuation orders. - Media: Land agencies will normally handle ALL media questions about fire potential and danger.
-The NWS will answer questions only about weather conditions, and should not comment on fire behavior.
+- NOAA Weather Radio Following local policy. - Hazardous Weather Outlook (HWO) - Graphical Weather Story - Area Forecast Discussion (AFD). - SPOT Forecasts issued for areas in which the Watch/Warning is in effect - Social Media.
+The Fire Danger and issuance of a Watch or Warning may be shared on various social media websites. - Civil Emergency Message : In the event of a large or rapidly growing wildfire that is posing a threat to life or property, a land manger or other official may request the issuance of a Civil Emergency Message to communicate threat of the wildfire and any evacuation orders. - Media: Land agencies will normally handle ALL media questions about fire potential and danger.
+The NWS will answer questions only about weather conditions, and should not comment on fire behavior or fuel conditions.